What is oxygen?

-The nonmetallic chemical element oxygen is placed on group-16 of the periodic table.
-It is a p-block element placed with sulfur, selenium, tellurium, and polonium given below the picture.
+The nonmetallic chemical element oxygen is placed in group 16 of the periodic table.
+Therefore, it is a p-block element placed with sulfur, selenium, tellurium, and polonium.
+The position of oxygen element in the periodic table is given below the picture,

 Oxygen |